hjboerner95/MSDS_6306_403_CASE_STUDY_1/README.md

 # MSDS_6306_403_CASE_STUDY_1

 I'm using information provided by the World Bank, the Gross Domestic Product or GDP and the Education Statistics data, was last updated in April and May of 2016 respectively.
-We will be comparing the GDP to the education statistics.
+I will be comparing the GDP to the education statistics.

 We will be using R and R Studio to calculate and graph basic statistics, both are Open Source statistical tools, with a very active community of users, we will follow a reproducible methodology.

 Folder Structure: